 "The poems are the work of a profoundly serious temperament and a professional translator of world into word"– Michael Salcman, Judge, Harriss Poetry Prize

-Born and raised in Poland, Danuta E. Kosk-Kosicka is a biochemist with a distinguished scientific career, bilingual poet, writer, poetry translator, and co-editor of the literary journal Loch Raven Review.
+Born and raised in Poland, Danuta E. Kosk-Kosicka is a distinguished biochemist, bilingual poet, writer, poetry translator, and co-editor of the literary journal Loch Raven Review.
 She is also a photographer whose work has been exhibited in individual and group shows and used for book covers.

-Her poems, translations, essays, and interviews, have appeared in many literary journals and anthologies in the USA, Ireland, Japan, UK, Sweden, and Poland.
+Her poems, translations, essays, and interviews, have appeared in many literary journals and anthologies in the USA, Poland, Ireland, Japan, Russia, Spain, Sweden, and the UK.
 They have also been featured on NPR/WYPR’s “The Signal.”
-Her translations of poems by three Maryland Poets Laureate—Lucille Clifton, Josephine Jacobsen, and Linda Pastan—have been published in Poland; her translations of poems by Lidia Kosk, Ernest Bryll, and Wisława Szymborska have appeared in over 50 publications in the USA.
-Most recent publications include Notre Dame Review, International Poetry Review, and Spillway.
+Her translations of poems by three Maryland Poets Laureate—Lucille Clifton, Josephine Jacobsen, and Linda Pastan—have been published in Poland; her translations of poems by Lidia Kosk, Ernest Bryll, and Wisława Szymborska have appeared in over 70 publications in the USA.
+Recent publications include Notre Dame Review, International Poetry Review, and Spillway.
 She has resided in Maryland, USA, for over three decades.